kunalj101/python_intro_hackathon/chapter2.md

 --- type:NormalExercise lang:python xp:100 skills:2 key:c7f91e389f
 ## Create a String

 Strings can simply be defined by use of single ( ‘ ), double ( ” ) or triple ( ”’ ) inverted commas.
 Strings enclosed in triple quotes ( ”’ ) can span over multiple lines.
+A few things to keep in mind about strings:
-Note that Python strings are immutable, so you can not change the contents of a string.
+* Strings are immutable in Python, so you can not change the content of a string.
+* Function len() can be used to get length of a string
+* You can access the elements using indexes as you do for lists
 ```{python}
 String =" String elements can also be accessed using index numbers, just like lists"

 print (String[0:8])

 #Above print command display Strings on screen.
 ```
+* You can use '+' operator to concatenate two strings

 *** =instructions